Professor Freeman’s 2018 Conferences

 South Africa March 2017

-Professor Freeman will be speaking at The 20th Annual Family Law Conference of Miller Du Toit Cloete and The University of Western Cape, “20 Years on Developments in Family Law” in Cape Town, South Africa in March 2017.
-Her paper at this important international event will be on the topic of: “Children: Who would have them?” and will focus on some of the areas which have formed the subject of the ICFLPP’s recent interventions in the higher courts of the United Kingdom (for further information about these interventions, see below).
+Professor Freeman spoke at at The 20th Annual Family Law Conference of Miller Du Toit Cloete and The University of Western Cape, “20 Years on Developments in Family Law” in Cape Town, South Africa in March 2017.
+Her paper at this important international event was on the topic of: “Children: Who would have them?” focussed on some of the areas which have formed the subject of the ICFLPP’s recent interventions in the higher courts of the United Kingdom (for further information about these interventions, see below).

 World Congress on Family Law at Dublin, June 2017

-She will also deliver a paper at The World Congress on Family Law and Children’s Rights in Dublin, Ireland in June 2017 on “Moving on after parental relationship breakdown – what about the children?”, and will be presenting a pre-conference institute at the Association of Family and Conciliation Courts’ (Australian Chapter) conference in Melbourne, Australia in August 2017 with leading child psychologist, Dr. Jennifer Neoh, where they will work with counsellors, therapists and others involved in the therapeutic treatment of children who have been abducted.
+She also delivered a paper at The World Congress on Family Law and Children’s Rights in Dublin, Ireland in June 2017 on “Moving on after parental relationship breakdown – what about the children?”, and presented a pre-conference institute at the Association of Family and Conciliation Courts’ (Australian Chapter) conference in Melbourne, Australia in August 2017 with leading child psychologist, Dr. Jennifer Neoh, where they worked with counsellors, therapists and others involved in the therapeutic treatment of children who have been abducted.

 Seventh Special Commission at the Hague, October 2017

-Professor Freeman will attend the Seventh Special Commission on the practical operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention which will take place in The Hague in October 2017.
-She will represent The International Association of Child Law Researchers (IACLaR) which has been granted observer status at the Special Commission.
+Professor Freeman attended the Seventh Special Commission on the practical operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention which took place in The Hague in October 2017.
+She represented The International Association of Child Law Researchers (IACLaR) which was granted observer status at the Special Commission.

-The University of Cambridge Law School’s Seminar on the impact of Brexit on English Family Law, at Trinity College, Cambridge, Monday 27 March
+Cambridge University Law School’s Seminar on the impact of Brexit on English Family Law at Trinity College, Cambridge, on Monday 27 March 2017.
+Many of the papers from this conference have since been published in the CFLQ dedicated issue, September 2017

 The Centre’s recent appellate interventions